Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants and shade plants.

 Rosemary is a fragrant, attractive addition to your landscape.
 Purchase low-growing or upright rosemary and place them indoor pots for cooking herbs.
 Creeping rosemary is also ideal as an aromatic ground cover.
 In the spring rosemary produces sweet-smelling, diminutive blue flowers that are quite attractive to bees.

 Purchase bagged potting soil or amend your landscape soil with potting soil.
 Place rosemary plants in a sunny location and water liberally when the soil becomes dry.
-Rosemary is a hardy plant that stands up to frost but may not survive a extreme freezes.
+Rosemary is a hardy plant that stands up to frost but may not survive extreme freezes.

+Oregano is a flowering plant from the mint family.
 If you don’t have a very green thumb, try growing Greek oregano it’s the easiest variety to cultivate.
-For home chefs it is used as an herb in Italian, Mexican and Middle Eastern recipes.
+For home chefs, it is used as an herb in Italian, Mexican and Middle Eastern recipes.
 To harvest its sweet, floral spicy aroma cut the stems and strip off the leaves and add them to soups, tomato sauces, salads and meats.
 When the leaves are dried its fragrance and taste is stronger than the fresh leaves.

 © 2019 Linda Chechar